Redesdale

 1890 - 1891 Vacant

-1893 - 1900 Sir Thomas Farrell - Sculptor & President R.H.A.
+1893 - 1900 Sir Thomas Farrell - Sculptor & President RHA.

 1901 Joseph Farrell